 Merida – 2 Nights

 I’d read a lot about Merida and was excited to visit.
-I was expecting a cool bohemian town, and I was a little disappointed when I arrived to be honest.
-It’s actually a very busy and large city, and after travelling through some of the lovely towns before hand, we found it a bit hectic.
+I was expecting a cool bohemian town, and I was a little disappointed when I arrived, to be honest.
+It’s actually a very busy and large city, and after travelling through some of the lovely towns beforehand, we found it a bit hectic.

 Having said that, there is a lot to do and see in and around this city, This is another great base for exploring cenotes.
 If you do have a car – great – you can explore these on your own.
-If you don’t, then you can join an organised tour bus that will take you out of the city – from here you will meet with a driver and a tuk tuk who will take you to two or three cenotes for the day.
+If you don’t, then you can join an organised tour bus that will take you out of the city – from here you will meet with a driver and a tuk-tuk who will take you to two or three cenotes for the day.

 This was another favourite of ours, and it also had a rope swing.
 It was more of a cave type cenote than the others, making it dark and a bit ethereal.
 It wasn’t too deep and you could dive down and see the tunnels leading to other cenotes.

 Note: Never try and swim through the tunnels – some go on for miles and divers and swimmers have died exploring these.
-If you want to dive a cenote go with an experience guide.
+If you want to dive a cenote go with an experienced guide.